Odd-DC: Generalizable Neural Model Reduction via Odd Difference-of-Convex Structure: Regularizing Neural Subspace with Difference-of-Convex Function

 \subsection{Motivation}

-In nonlinear model reduction, the displacement field is expressed as a nonlinear mapping $\mathbf{u} = f(\mathbf{q})$ from reduced coordinates $\mathbf{q} \in \mathbb{R}^k$.
-Our goal is to design a nonlinear reduced-order structure that generalizes well while maintaining a compact representation of the reduced space.
+In nonlinear model reduction, the displacement field is represented as a nonlinear mapping $\mathbf{u}=f(\mathbf{q})$ from reduced coordinates $\mathbf{q}\in\mathbb{R}^k$.
+Our objective is to design a reduced-order structure that generalizes beyond the training distribution, particularly to larger load magnitudes and reversed force directions, while maintaining a compact latent representation.

-A common approach is to introduce regularization terms that promote smoothness or other desirable properties in the latent space~\cite{Sharp:2023:datafree, lyu2024accelerate, Liu2022Lipschitz}.
-While effective within the sampled training domain, these methods impose regularity only implicitly through the loss function and typically require extensive tuning to balance against task-specific objectives.
-Moreover, such regularizers act only on sampled regions of the latent space; because this space is generally unbounded, it is infeasible to enforce consistent behavior over the entire domain during training.
+Existing approaches typically rely on loss-based regularizers to encourage smoothness or stability in the latent space~\cite{Sharp:2023:datafree, lyu2024accelerate, Liu2022Lipschitz}.
+Although effective within the sampled domain, such regularization acts only implicitly through the objective function and requires careful tuning against task-specific losses.
+Moreover, these penalties constrain behavior only at sampled points; since the latent space is unbounded, they provide no guarantee of consistent responses in unsampled regions, where extrapolation is most critical.

-To address these limitations, we regularize the nonlinear latent space through the design of the mapping $f: \mathbb{R}^k \rightarrow \mathbb{R}^N$ itself, rather than through explicit loss terms.
-To avoid oscillatory behavior and improve stability under out-of-distribution inputs, we incorporate a convex-inspired structure into $f$.
-Convexity acts as an implicit regularizer, shaping the function over the entire latent domain.
-In addition, we introduce a symmetric (odd-function) architectural component to ensure consistent responses under loadings with inverted directions—cases often absent during training but common at test time.

-We combine these ideas by embedding ICNN elements and symmetry constraints within the architecture of $f$, producing a nonlinear reduced-order representation with improved robustness and generalization.
-Figure~\ref{fig:overview} provides an overview of this formulation.